A Robust Similarity Estimator: The Similarity Estimator

 where $\vartheta$ is a function of elements in $\Sigma$ (the exact expression is provided in the proof). \end{prop} It is important to mention that $\phi_{r}$, as well as its distribution and moments, retain robustness to outliers due to intrinsic insensitivity of $r$ to the total magnitude of $x$.
-In contrast to the homoskedastic case ($\sigma_{1}^{2}=\sigma_{2}^{2}$), the variance of $\phi_{r}$ does depend on the underlying covariance matrix of $x$.
-However, for any positive definite $\Sigma$, we have that $V_{\phi_{r}}\leq\frac{\pi^{2}}{4}$, with the equality holds only for $\sigma_{1}^{2}=\sigma_{2}^{2}$.
-Therefore, $V_{\phi_{r}}$ reaches its maximum value under the variance homogeneity, and has a lower value otherwise.
+In contrast to the homoskedastic case ($\sigma_{1}=\sigma_{2}$), the variance of $\phi_{r}$ does depend on the underlying scatter matrix of $x$.
+However, for any positive definite $\Sigma$, we have that $V_{\phi_{r}}\leq\frac{\pi^{2}}{4}$, with the equality holds only for $\sigma_{1}=\sigma_{2}$.
+Therefore, $V_{\phi_{r}}$ reaches its maximum value under the scale homogeneity, and has a lower value otherwise.

-The results in Proposition \ref{prop:P2} allow to generalize the asymptotic properties of the similarity estimator $\hat{\gamma}$ for the case of potentially heterogeneous variances.
-We assume a sample of random vectors $x_{t}=(x_{1,t},x_{2,t})^{\prime}$, for $t=1,...,T$, are independent and elliptically distributed with a non-singular covariance matrix $\Sigma$.
+The results in Proposition \ref{prop:P2} allow to generalize the asymptotic properties of the similarity estimator $\hat{\gamma}$ for the case of potentially heterogeneous scales.
+We assume a sample of random vectors $x_{t}=(x_{1,t},x_{2,t})^{\prime}$, for $t=1,...,T$, are independent and elliptically distributed with a non-singular scatter matrix $\Sigma$.
 Then $\hat{\gamma}$ has the limit distribution

 where $\phi_{\xi}$ is the Fisher transformation of $\xi$ and $V_{\phi_{r}}$ is provided in Proposition \ref{prop:P2}.
 As a result, $\hat{\gamma}$ is a consistent and robust estimator of the resemblance coefficient (on the Fisher scale), and its sampling distribution remains stable across the wide class of elliptical densities for the sample observations.
+Similarly, $\hat{\gamma}_{ML}$ estimator is consistent for $\phi_{\xi}$, however it should be interpreted as a pseudo-ML estimator because the exact distribution of $\phi_{r}$ depends on the unknown scatter matrix.